Sergio Pérez: 2026: Return to the grid

 In August 2025, Cadillac announced that Pérez had signed for their debut campaign alongside two-time World Drivers' Championship runner-up Valtteri Bottas; Pérez described the role as "a huge responsibility, one [he was] confident of taking on", adding his desire to shape Cadillac into "the team of the Americas".
 In an interview, Pérez said that his sabbatical year allowed him to fall back in love with F1 after a hard exit from Red Bull, and that Pérez returned feeling refreshed and energised.
 Pérez has been heavily involved in the team's development, contributing in simulator work and engineering meetings Cadillac builds from the ground up.
 Pérez stated that he sees this as his "final big project" in the sport, highlighting that he has "nothing to prove" and that his priority is re-enjoying racing rather than looking for validation.
 Pérez said on Cadillac's progress, that they can "surprise a lot of people" from the very beginning.
 In partnership with Ferrari, he tested the SF-23 alongside Cadillac at Imola.

 Other ventures

 Powerboat racing

-Pérez is the owner of the eponymous powerboat racing outfit Sergio Pérez E1 Team, who competed in the 2024 E1 Series Championship.
+Pérez is the owner of the eponymous powerboat racing outfit Sergio Pérez E1 Team, which competed in the 2024 E1 Series Championship.